 OAuth 2.0 specifies how you may ask for information about a user.
 It also specifies a method, through tokens, which a service may use to request and validate information about the user.
 OAuth 2.0 has several application flows that may be chosen based on the application at hand and desired security requirements.

 According to the OAuth 2.0 protocol, all tokens are transferred via the Authorization Header:

 Authorization: Bearer [TOKEN]

 This is the default, standard, and recommended way of passing ALL OAuth 2.0 tokens, whether it’s an OpenID Connect Identity token or a SciToken.

 In some cases, existing clients of LSP services may exist that may not allow a user to send an arbitrary authorization header, or would need code to do so.
-It’s expected such a client may be configured to either provide an interface for HTTP Basic Authorization, or a user may manually populate a username and password into the URL.
+Clients that support authorization can often be configured to provide an interface for HTTP Basic Authorization.

 For compatibility with such systems, some services in the LSP, most importantly the WebDAV service,

 MAY accept tokens in the Authorization header according to the HTTP Basic scheme, where the token is the

 x-oauth-basic or empty, or vice versa.